Skip to main content

 However, a comprehensive TRT protocol extends beyond merely administering testosterone.
 To maintain the delicate balance of the hypothalamic-pituitary-gonadal (HPG) axis and mitigate potential side effects, additional agents are frequently incorporated.
 One such agent is Gonadorelin, administered via subcutaneous injections, often twice weekly.

 Another important component is Anastrozole, an oral tablet typically taken twice weekly.
 Testosterone can convert into estrogen in the body through an enzyme called aromatase.
-While some estrogen is beneficial for men, excessive conversion can lead to undesirable effects such as gynecomastia (breast tissue development) and water retention, which can also negatively and mood.
+While some estrogen is beneficial for men, excessive conversion can lead to undesirable effects such as gynecomastia (breast tissue development) and water retention, which can also negatively impact sexual function and mood.

 Anastrozole acts as an aromatase inhibitor, blocking this conversion and helping to maintain a healthy testosterone-to-estrogen ratio.
 In some cases, Enclomiphene may also be included to further support LH and FSH levels, particularly when fertility preservation is a primary concern.